-The 13th Annual 2018 California Open is a juried exhibition celebrating contemporary and modern art created by emerging artists.
-The competition is hosted by TAG Gallery, an artist-owned gallery / collective now located at 5458 Wilshire Blvd, near LACMA and the Craft and Folk Arts Museum.
+The 14th Annual 2019 California Open is a national juried exhibition celebrating contemporary and modern art created by emerging artists.
+The competition is hosted by TAG Gallery, an artist-owned gallery / collective now located at 5458 Wilshire Blvd, near LACMA and the Craft Contemporary.
 TAG features emerging and mid-career artists of Southern California.
 Previously located at Bergamot Station, our new exhibition space is 5,400 sq. ft., twice the size of our previous gallery space.
 The exhibition is open to all artists 18 years and older and accepts Computer Art, Drawing, Mixed Media, Painting, Printmaking, Photography, Sculpture, and Video Work.
-Accepted work will be exhibited at TAG Gallery from the 8th – 25th of August 2018, and all work will be for sale.
+Accepted work will be exhibited at TAG Gallery from the 7th – 23th of August 2019, and all work will be for sale.

 Reception and Awards Ceremony: